dawnleblanc11/eshopping/README.md

 The third animation shows the POST, PUT, and DELETE routes for categories being tested in Insomnia:

 ![In Insomnia, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”]

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.

 The fourth animation shows the POST, PUT, and DELETE routes for products being tested in Insomnia: